Top 10 Cited Standards

-When the top 10 citations issued by Joint Commission surveyors to healthcare facilities in 2014 were compiled, not surprisingly, a full five of these related to fire and life safety regulations and standards (highlighted in brown in the image above).
+When the top 10 citations issued by Joint Commission surveyors to healthcare facilities were compiled, not surprisingly, a full five of these related to fire and life safety regulations and standards.
 William Koffel, the chair of the NFPA Technical Committee on NFPA 25 and NFPA Life Safety Correlating Committee, published a piece in Health Facilities Management Magazine to discuss these citations, and some strategies you can use to avoid them in the future.
 Below, we'll take a look at some of his findings to help you improve your results the next time a surveyor inspects your facility.

 #4: Means of Egress

 Getting out quickly and safely during a fire is very important, which requires you to have unobstructed means of egress.
 The fourth most common citation in 2014, focusing some attention on the regulations regarding this topic is a good use of your time.
 Citations that fall under this standard include items like locked doors, exit doors being kept open with door stops and too many items filling up the hallway.

 While you're allowed to have some things like crash carts and mobile workstations (that are being used for charting or to help with distributing medicine to patients), there are regulations governing how long they can stay and what items are permitted.
 Typically, any carts with wheels that are currently in use are allowed, such as isolation carts outside a patient's room, housekeeping carts, crash carts (which are seen as always in use, so they can remain in the corridor at all times) and computer workstations on wheels.
 Carts can be placed in the hallway for up to 30 minutes, but if they go unused for any longer than that, it is considered a violation.1